samharvey44/holiday-chat-agent/README.md

 As part of my apprenticeship with Estio Training, I was tasked with the creation of a simple 'chat bot' esque application - requiring the ability to ask users at least two questions, and provide matching holidays from a provided dataset based on responses.

-Whilst remaining an extremely simple application, I have implemented extra tasks than were identified within the initial brief.
+Whilst remaining an extremely simple application, I have implemented extra features than were identified within the initial brief.
 These include user authentication - powered by Laravel Sanctum - and user access levels.

 ## Getting Started